Team Black House

 The legacy

 Black House represented the most-significant Brazilian roster collaboration of the UFC era.
-The combined championship results — Silva's middleweight title, Machida's LHW title, Nogueira's interim heavyweight title — exceeded any other Brazilian gym partnership of the equivalent period.
+The combined championship results — Silva's middleweight title, Machida's LHW title, Nogueira's interim heavyweight title, dos Santos's heavyweight title — exceeded any other Brazilian gym partnership of the equivalent period.

-The collaboration template (multiple training bases supporting a single championship roster) has influenced subsequent Brazilian MMA — notably the Sanford MMA-and-Brazilian-affiliate collaborations of the 2020s.
+The collaboration template (multiple training bases supporting a single championship roster) has influenced subsequent Brazilian MMA — notably the Sanford MMA-and-Brazilian-affiliate collaborations of the 2020s and the continued informal cross-gym training arrangements that Brazilian UFC champions use today.